Daku V2 (DAKU) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Daku V2 Historical Price

-According to the latest data gathered on Daku V2 live price page, the current price of Daku V2 is 0.125764USD.
+According to the latest data gathered on Daku V2 live price page, the current price of Daku V2 is 0.117655USD.
 The circulating supply of Daku V2(DAKU) is

 In the past 24 hours, Daku V2 has shown a price movement of